one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - There are plenty of guides on how to make this so that won't be covered here

 ## Notes
-  - This is all made for [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.5.8
+  - This is all made for [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.5.9
+    - Be sure to use the same version
     - Clover is no longer used here but old Clover data can be found in the Clover branch.
   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
     - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this